 Martin and Christian Frey both play the 'Tron, apparently, but do no more than add choirs to a few tracks, sometimes more overtly than others (Octopus has a nice part), until you get to the album's longest track, closer Old Man's Voice, with a beautiful string part, although I'm fairly certain the flute section on the intro is a double-tracked real one.
 String synth on a few tracks, but where you can hear it properly (Octopus again), it quite clearly isn't 'Tron.

 They are a keyboard lover's band, including lots of mellotron.
 The '70s prog influences are there, especially in the Steve Hackett inspired guitar work.
-The closest comparison is another Swiss band, Flame Dream
+The closest comparison is another Swiss band, Flame Dream.

 New territory is covered in more dissonant guitar sounds, and solo trumpet.
 There is also flute, strings and grand piano.